Factbox: Trump administration departures, resignations and firings

-Sources with direct knowledge of the situation said White House Chief of Staff John Kelly will soon resign.
-He and the president have frequently clashed.

-Trump said he also would soon make changes at the Defense Department’s Joint Chiefs of Staff.
-U.S. officials told Reuters that the Army’s top general, Mark Milley, was expected to be the next chairman of the Joint Chiefs, in a decision that appears to be coming months earlier than expected.
-Milley would succeed Marine General Joseph Dunford, who would normally remain chairman until Oct.
-1, 2019.
+On Friday, Trump announced a new U.S. attorney general and a new U.S. ambassador to the United Nations, and on Saturday he nominated Army General Mark Milley to replace Marine General Joseph Dunford as the chairman of the Joint Chiefs of Staff.

+Trump’s White House has had the highest turnover of senior-level staff of the past five presidents, according to figures compiled by the Brookings Institution think tank.

-Here are some top people who have been fired or quit the administration since Trump took office on Jan.
-20, 2017
+Here are some senior figures who have been fired or quit the administration since Trump took office on Jan.
+20, 2017.

+John Kelly - A White House official said Trump has been in discussions for months with Nick Ayers, a top aide to Vice President Mike Pence, about replacing Kelly, a retired Marine Corps general who was hired to bring order to the chaotic Trump White House but ultimately fell out with his boss.

 Jeff Sessions - After months of being attacked and ridiculed by the president, the former senator was forced out on Nov.
-7 as the top U.S. law enforcement official.
-Sessions earlier had been a major Trump supporter.
-But by recusing himself from supervising the Russia probe, he shifted that duty onto Deputy Attorney General Rod Rosenstein and incurred Trump’s wrath.
+7.

 Nikki Haley - She said on Oct.
-9 she would step down at year-end as U.S. ambassador to the United Nations.
+9 that she would step down at the end of the year as U.S. ambassador to the United Nations.
+On Friday, Trump put forward State Department spokeswoman Heather Nauert as her successor, also subject to Senate review.

 Don McGahn - Trump said in August the White House counsel would leave amid strains between the two over the Mueller probe.